pkic/pkic.org/content/bylaws.md

 ## 1. Purpose of PKI Consortium

-The primary purpose of the consortium is to realize our vison, stating:
+The primary purpose of the consortium is to realize our vision, stating:

 > Trusted digital assets and communication for everyone and everything